 This gives you some really powerful data that can help understand the property and the local area quickly, including demographic data that has been extracted directly from the Census.
 It provides lots of different data such as:

-- Hip Score: Stats on how many people are commuters & data from the Census to give you an idea on who your future rental tenants might be.
+- Hip Score: Stats on how many people are commuters & data from the Census to give you an idea of who your future rental tenants might be.

 - Family Score: Stats on local schools, daycare and universities.

 - Lifestyle Score: Stats on local cafes, pubs, gyms and pools.

-- Community Score: Stats on long-term residents and other community actives in the area.
+- Community Score: Stats on long-term residents and other community activities in the area.

 3. Research rental income per week

-Even if you intend on making this property your home, it’s worth knowing what you could rent it out for in the future.
+Even if you intend to make this property your home, it’s worth knowing what you could rent it out for in the future.
 This gives you more options and also helps you understand if it could also be sold as an investment property in the future.

 The fundamentals for a strong rental market include:

-- Low Vacancy Rates – Vacancy rate is the number of rental properties on the market that are vacant.
-Paddington’s Vacancy Rate is trending lower currently at 3.1% which is a good sign.
+- Low Vacancy Rates.
+The vacancy rate is the number of rental properties on the market that are vacant.
+Paddington’s Vacancy Rate is trending lower currently at 0.5%, which is a very good sign.

-- Stable Weekly Rental – Stable weekly rent shows the market is not in decline or growth.
-Paddington’s average Weekly Rent for a 3 Bedroom house is picking up with aa 1% increase on the quarter.
+- Stable Weekly Rental.
+Stable weekly rent shows whether the market is in growth or decline.
+Paddington’s average Weekly Rent for a 3 Bedroom house is picking up with a 15% increase in the quarter.